Iota Boötis: Components

-The primary component is a white A-type main-sequence dwarf with a mean apparent magnitude of +4.75.
+The primary component is a white hued A-type main-sequence star with a stellar classification of A7V.
 It is classified as a Delta Scuti-type variable star and its brightness varies from magnitude +4.73 to +4.78 with a stable period of 38 minutes.
+This star is 785 million years old and has a high rate of spin, showing a projected rotational velocity of 144 km/s.
+It has 1.8 times the mass of the Sun and 1.7 times the Sun's radius.
+Iota Boötis is radiating 8.8 times the luminosity of the Sun from its photosphere at an effective temperature of 7,764 K.